 Is Tooth Bonding Right for Me?

-Tooth bonding is a solution best suited to treat minor to moderate tooth damage.
+Tooth bonding treats minor to moderate tooth damage.
 Dr. Dhara Patel may also recommend dental crowns or extraction for patients with severe cases of tooth damage.
 Before treatment, Dr. Patel will examine your teeth and gums, taking your budget, goals, and health into consideration.
 If you think that you would be a good candidate for tooth bonding, call Best Dental Spa at 847.660.6603.

 Treatment with Tooth Bonding

 Dr. Patel will prepare the tooth or teeth receiving the tooth bonding material.
 Tooth preparation entails the removal of a small part of the tooth structure.
 This allows the composite resin can adhere to the surface of your teeth.
 The dentist applies the resin, shapes it to the tooth, and cures it using a special bonding light.